 You’ll want to create a list or outline of everything you plan to talk about.
 It is important to find the right mindset; you have to be calm when you do this.
 You want to remain that way no matter what happens.
 Tell your loved one how the substance use disorder is affecting his or her life and make it clear that everyone knows what’s going on.

-You also want to tell your loved one how it’s affecting every person he or she cares about.
 If you can, try to get other family members and friends involved in the intervention.
 This is more powerful when the statements come from the people who are close enough to the person to feel the effects of their addiction.

 A professional interventionist is going to be there to help everyone understand what is going to happen.
 They are also there to teach everyone what your loved one is going through.
 These folks will help you plan out the intervention as well as possible.
 This person is there to help the person suffering from substance use disorder see your point of view along with everyone else’s.

-Fortunately, help is available, and a life free of drug abuse is entirely possible with the right support.
 The team at Granite Recovery Centers wants to be able to say we’ve made a difference in your life.
 Please, give us a chance to make that difference by giving us a call, and let’s talk about how we can meet your needs.